abhinav250401/Mytunes/README.md

 # Mytunes
-This is a prototype of music website designed using HTML and CSS.
+This repository contains the source code for a music website project.
+The website allows users to discover new music, create playlists, and follow their favorite artists.